oprogramador/plezuro_js/doc/rst/source/tutorial/basics/loops/index.rst

 .. literalinclude:: ../../../../../../src/plezuro/doc/loop.plez

 Another maybe simpler loop is 'do'.
 You write the conditional function.
-The execution of the loop depend on the value returned by this function.
+The execution of the loop depends on the value returned by this function.
 So it iterates as long as the function returns true.

 .. literalinclude:: ../../../../../../src/plezuro/doc/do.plez